 “Screw it, Let’s do it!”
 Richard Branson

 Richard Branson is a great example of how to get what you really want.
 The billionaire maverick whose Virgin enterprise encompases over 400 companies, explains that you have to take chances, learn from failure and embrace change.
 Many of us fear change which prohibits our ability to take chances and apply lessons of failure.
 Until we realize that failure is part of the process of success, we will remain paralyzed.
-Change is a constant in life and when we don’t embrace it, be get run over by it.
+Change is a constant in life and when we don’t embrace it, we get run over by it.

 “If I find 10,000 ways something won’t work, I haven’t failed.
 I am not discouraged, because every wrong attempt discarded is another step.”
 Thomas Edison

 1 and 2 are certainly related, which should emphasize their importance.
 Allow the process of discovery be one that doesn’t pit perfection against discovery.
 When we only expect perfect results, we undermine the process that discovers the hidden innovation.
 Stumble forward.
-Break things, but learn from the what didn’t work.
+Break things, but learn from what didn’t work.
 When you do that, there is no failure, just steps towards success.